Jazmin-Ewers/nerd-out/README.md

  - Convert the phone field format from `xxx-xxxxxxx` to `(xxx) xxx-xxxx`.
  - Take the date format from month/year and separate it to have it's own fields (month and year)
  - Be able to search by any part of the name and return the results

+### Ice Boxed
+- Improve runtime of the index page (Instead of loading all 1000 at once, only load 10 at a time)
+- Add pagination